Stable routine in 14 days after major life changes.

 🌅

 Decisions are pre-solved.
-You leave on time more often.
+You leave on time more often, even when energy is low.

 🔄